-At the time of signing the Financial Statements the share capital consisted of 82,977,880 ordinary shares and 37,483,835 subscription shares (30 September 2017: 75,584,492 ordinary shares and nil subscription shares).
+At the time of signing the Financial Statements the share capital consisted of 83,641,611 ordinary shares and 37,420,104 subscription shares (30 September 2018: 82,244,492 ordinary shares and 37,792,223 subscription shares).

-It was further agreed at the Company's AGM on 8 March 2018 that a special resolution be passed to authorise the Directors of the Company, pursuant to and in accordance with article 57 of the Companies (Jersey) Law, 1991 (as amended) to make market purchases of its own ordinary shares in the capital of the Company on such terms and in such manner as the Directors of the Company shall from time to time determine provided that:
+It was further agreed at the Company's AGM on 8 March 2019 that a special resolution be passed to authorise the Directors of the Company, pursuant to and in accordance with article 57 of the Companies (Jersey) Law, 1991 (as amended) to make market purchases of its own ordinary shares in the capital of the Company on such terms and in such manner as the Directors of the Company shall from time to time determine provided that:

-- (a) the maximum aggregate number of ordinary shares hereby authorised to be purchased shall be such number as represents 14.99 per cent of the aggregated number of ordinary shares in issue as at 8 March 2018; - (b) the minimum price which may be paid for an ordinary share shall be 1p; - (c) the maximum price exclusive of any expenses which may be paid for an ordinary share is an amount equal to the higher of 5 per cent above the average of the middle market quotations for an ordinary share as derived from the London Stock Exchange for the five business days immediately preceding the date on which such ordinary share is contracted to be purchased; - (d) the authority hereby conferred shall expire on 18 months from the date of this Special Resolution, unless previously revoked, varied or renewed by the Company in general meeting; - (e) the Company may at any time prior to the expiry of such authority make a contract or contracts to purchase ordinary shares under such authority which will or might be completed or executed wholly or partly after the expiration of such authority and may make a purchase of ordinary shares in pursuance of any such contract or contracts;

-- (f) the Directors or the Company provide a statement of solvency in accordance with articles 53-57 of the law; and - (g) such shares are acquired for cancellation.
+- (a) the maximum aggregate number of ordinary shares hereby authorised to be purchased shall be such number as represents 14.99 per cent of the aggregated number of ordinary shares in issue as at 8 March 2019; - (b) the minimum price which may be paid for an ordinary share shall be 1p; - (c) the maximum price exclusive of any expenses which may be paid for an ordinary share is an amount equal to the higher of 5 per cent above the average of the middle market quotations for an ordinary share as derived from the London Stock Exchange for the five business days immediately preceding the date on which such ordinary share is contracted to be purchased; - (d) the authority hereby conferred shall expire on 18 months from the date of this Special Resolution, unless previously revoked, varied or renewed by the Company in general meeting; - (e) the Company may at any time prior to the expiry of such authority make a contract or contracts to purchase ordinary shares under such authority which will or might be completed or executed wholly or partly after the expiration of such authority and may make a purchase of ordinary shares in pursuance of any such contract or contracts; - (f) the Directors or the Company provide a statement of solvency in accordance with articles 53-57 of the law; and - (g) such shares are acquired for cancellation.

-There were no shares repurchased by the Company during the year (2017: nil).
+There were no shares repurchased by the Company during the year (2018: nil).

-At 30 September 2018 the Company has net bank borrowings of £4.2 million (2017: £4.3 million) which rank for repayment ahead of any return of capital to shareholders.
+At 30 September 2019 the Company has net bank borrowings of £2.9 million (2018: £4.2 million) which rank for repayment ahead of any return of capital to shareholders.

-At 30 September 2018 net assets were £17.7 million (2017: £14.8 million) and the market capitalisation was £19.0 million (2017: £14.5 million).
-At 10 December 2018, the last practicable date prior to signing the financial statements, the Company's net asset value was 20.08 pence per share (12 December 2017: 23.85 pence per share).
+At 30 September 2019 net assets were £13.1 million (2018: £17.7 million) and the market capitalisation was £14.1 million (2018: £19.0 million).
+At 2 December 2019 the last practicable date prior to signing the financial statements, the Company's net asset value was 14.58 pence per share (10 December 2018: 20.08 pence per share).

-Dividends paid/declared during the year amounted to £nil (2017: £nil).
+Dividends paid/declared during the year amounted to £nil (2018: £nil).